 Myth 1: Since Tupperware Containers are BPA Free I can Safely Reheat It Forever

 First things first.
 Tupperware containers till before 2010 weren’t officially BPA free.
 You might want to replace old Tupperware containers with new stock that is BPA free.
 While Tupperware containers are BPA free observing precaution when reheating food is necessary.
 As per FDA food must not be reheated more than 3 minutes in one go.

-The Right Way: It is recommended to reheat food straight for a minute then switch microwave off.
-Fold and stir your food content in the container using spatula and then toss it again in the microwave for 1 more minute.
+The Right Way: It is recommended to reheat food straight for a minute then switch the microwave off.
+Fold and stir your food content in the container using a spatula and then toss it again in the microwave for 1 more minute.
 Use only microwave Tupperware containers and don’t forget to open the vent.